Ghidra plugin

 The plugin will then prompt you to select function(s) to analyze.
 After picking

-the function(s) of interest and clicking OK
+the function(s) of interest and clicking OK, the plugin will analyze the

 function(s) using GREASE and display the results graphically.
 For example,